 Sea Eagle 370 Pro consists of three air chambers and they inflate separately.
 This is an important safety feature which ensures that you get ashore even when one chamber gets punctured.
 You have pressure gauges for side chambers and that ensures you don’t over or under-inflate them.
 However, the floor does not have a gauge and use your best judgment for the floor.

 From a performance point of view, it has two rear skegs made up of molded plastic which improve its tracking.
 From a stability point of view, it has a five-tube I-beam floor which makes it rigid and provides stability.
 Because of its length and large air chambers, Sea Eagle 370 Pro is not the best of performers in windy conditions as it gets pushed around.

 When we talk about the comfort side of things, you will like its seats.
 It comes with two inflatable seats that provide good back and bottom support.
 These seats have pockets on the backside which you can use to put your cell phone or even a snack.

-Sea Eagle does manufacture a storage box that gives you the ability to secure your stuff and has two-rod holders and you can find it here.
+Sea Eagle does manufacture a storage box that gives you the ability to secure your stuff and has two-rod holders.

 12. Sun Dolphin Bali SS 10 – Best Beginner Fishing Kayak